-We ship to USA, Mexico, Central America, and South America.
+We only ship to addresses in the USA.
 Live somewhere else?
 Please order from one of our international distributors.
 Click Here

-THE AUTHOR- IN HIS OWN WORDS
+THE AUTHOR, IN HIS OWN WORDS

 Ed has been recognized for his work with the Lifetime Achievement Award in Workplace Learning and Performance from the American Society of Training Directors (2000), the Everett Cherington Hughes Award for Career Scholarship from the Careers Division of the Academy of Management (2000), the Marion Gislason Award for Leadership in Executive Development from the Boston University School of Management Executive Development Roundtable (2002), the Lifetime Achievement Award as Scholar/ Practitioner from the Academy of Management (2009), and the Lifetime Achievement Award from the International Leadership Association (2012).

-After 48 years at MIT and after losing his wife in 2008, Ed moved to Palo Alto in 2011, where he is retired but still writing.
+After 48 years at MIT and losing his wife in 2008, Ed moved to Palo Alto in 2011, where he is retired but still writing.
 He has three children and seven grandchildren who live in Seattle, New Jersey, and Menlo Park, California.
 You can reach him via his e-mail at [email protected]